 As a result, Germany loses its competence in the construction of nuclear power plants, as it no longer operates its own nuclear power plants on German soil, this inevitably leads to other european states obtaining expertise from outside the European Union for the construction of nuclear power plants.
 Also Areva, Europe’s leading company for the construction and operation of nuclear power plants had difficulties with the timely completion of the nuclear power plant in Finland, Hanhikivi 1.
 The Financial Times mentioned that the operational operation of the plant will be delayed by 4 years, which is ruinous for the cash flow of this project.
 Word Nuclear News reports that states like Serbia are looking for alternative solutions to the construction of nuclear power plants, and this is where Russia comes in, a country that has expanded its expertise in nuclear power over decades and is now building not only nuclear-powered submarines, but also nuclear-powered icebreakers.
 Russia has also learned a lot from the mistakes of the past with regard to the operation of the Chernobyl plant.

-ALTERNATIVES TO NUCLEAR ENERGY IN GERMANY AND IN EUROPE
+7. ALTERNATIVES TO NUCLEAR ENERGY IN GERMANY AND IN EUROPE

 The fact that very few European countries, including Italy, have decided not to use nuclear power is due to the fact that this means a significant cut in the ability of a nation to remain competitive at the highest level in order to participate in the growth markets of the future, which means especially in the industrial sector and manufacturing the lowest possible energy costs, and not to become too dependent on external suppliers who later dictate the energy prices for which there are no alternative supplie

-GERMANY’S ENERGY POVERTY THREATENS ITS INDUSTRIAL MIGHT
+8. GERMANY’S ENERGY POVERTY THREATENS ITS INDUSTRIAL MIGHT

 The German chemical industry is particularly dependent on cheap energy procurement, as many chemical processes require a lot of energy to produce chemicals, especially in the form of heat.
 While many chemical plants were still omnipresent in the Rhine-Main region in the 1970s, these companies were gradually pushed back, although it was in the interest of the Federal Republic of Germany to keep these companies on site in order to create an economic basis for economic activities based on them.

-ENERGY-SAVING MEASURES MIGHT COME TO EUROPE’S AID AND HELP REDUCE ENERGY IMPORTS
+9. ENERGY-SAVING MEASURES MIGHT COME TO EUROPE’S AID AND HELP REDUCE ENERGY IMPORTS

 The question we have to ask ourselves is to what extent the energy demand should be reduced, because in many German households the walls are undercooled and susceptible to mould.
 A strategy pursued here by the Federal Republic of Germany is to insulate homes.
 However, it must be considered that the insulation of entire streets has as a consequence that the aesthetics of the real estate clearly loses.
 As you can see, there are always compensation measures, if you solve a problem, a new one arises.

-COMPLEX SOCIETIES REQUIRE MORE ENERGY IN ORDER TO FUNCTION
+10. COMPLEX SOCIETIES REQUIRE MORE ENERGY IN ORDER TO FUNCTION

 Basically, it also leads to the following facts, which Joseph Tainter describes as complexity costs.
 The main driver of how complex a society becomes is the availability and cost efficiency of energy.
 An ant colonies and termites, for example, have a well-balanced energy balance if one takes into account the availability of resources, including food, in their designated territory.
 The situation is similar for humans, who are related to the environment and the availability of natural resources.